EliotParkRL/AuctionFlipper/README.md

 contact calvin if you get error 403, or figure out how to fix the api key yourself https://developer.hypixel.net/dashboard you could also leave an issue

-FOR SOLD ITEMS: need to get item_name, attributes from item_bytes FOR UNSOLD ITEMS: need to get attributes from item_bytes
+FOR SOLD ITEMS: need to get item_name, attributes from item_bytes. \n FOR UNSOLD ITEMS: need to get attributes from item_bytes

 DELETE OUT BEFORE PUSHING